-- 5.1.6.1 The following documents are to be submitted: - .1 Probability estimation of subdivision (if required), curves of floodable lengths of compartments. - .2 Calculation of trim and damage stability, including stability curves. - .3 Plan of compartments, showing all watertight structures and openings with an indication of the

-- types of closing arrangements, as well as arrangements used to equalize heel and trim of the damaged ship. - .4 Cross curves (for the damaged ship) if necessary for the adopted method of damage stability calculation. - .5 Calculation of the section areas of cross flooding pipelines and of the ship's up righting time. - .1 Plans of assemblies and parts of fireproof divisions, classes A and B. - .2 Plans of the compartments' insulation and lining, and deck coverings. - .3 Arrangement plan of the firefighting outfit. - .4 List of spare parts and tools.
+- 5.1.6.1 The following documents are to be submitted: - .1 Probability estimation of subdivision (if required), curves of floodable lengths of compartments. - .2 Calculation of trim and damage stability, including stability curves. - .3 Plan of compartments, showing all watertight structures and openings with an indication of the types of closing arrangements, as well as arrangements used to equalize heel and trim of the damaged ship. - .4 Cross curves (for the damaged ship) if necessary for the adopted method of damage stability calculation. - .5 Calculation of the section areas of cross flooding pipelines and of the ship's up righting time.